 ]]>

-*NEVER* Do This When Making YouTube Videos https://creatorhooks.com/never-do-this-when-making-youtube-videos/ Mon, 25 Mar 2024 12:00:00 +0000 https://creatorhooks.com/?p=3053 I’ve asked some of the best creators on YouTube, “How do you write such great titles?”
+5 Simple (but weird) Japanese habits to grow on YouTube https://creatorhooks.com/5-simple-but-weird-japanese-habits-to-grow-on-youtube/ Mon, 17 Feb 2025 12:00:00 +0000 https://creatorhooks.com/?p=3297 I’ve asked some of the best creators on YouTube, “How do you write such great titles?”
 And they’ve all said the same thing: “I just model what works.”
 So this email will show you 5 videos worth modeling to help you write great titles and save time.
-Btw, if you want to save more time ...
+P.S.
+If you want to save more time ...
 Read more

-The post *NEVER* Do This When Making YouTube Videos appeared first on Creator Hooks.
+The post 5 Simple (but weird) Japanese habits to grow on YouTube appeared first on Creator Hooks.

 ]]>